Struct rustc_span::source_map::SourceMap [−][src]

 ) -> Lrc<SourceFile>

 crate.
-The source code of such an “imported SourceFile
+The source code of such an “imported SourceFile” is not available,

 but we still know enough to generate accurate debuginfo location